HenriWahl/seafadm/Readme.md

-    quota             set quota for single users and whole domains search            search for users, groups and links report            generate report per user to be sent by mail
+    quota             set quota for single users and whole domains search            search for users, groups and links report            generate report per user to be sent by mail check             check for invalid links
+    clean             check for invalid links and delete them

 Arguments for show command: